webprogramming260/startup-example/README.md

 ## DB deliverable

-For this deliverable I properly styled the following:
+For this deliverable I stored and retrieved data from MongoDB.

 - **MongoDB Atlas database created** - done!
 - **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.